Interview with DR. Letychevskiy: Math Modeling and Sustainable Token Economy

 G: Good, today we are here to talk not about belief and hope, but about real stuff – what we can think of and try to make, and even predict something.

 Okay then.
 But you’ve talked about backward modeling.
-What are the tools, or approaches, or methods you use to help people that make the token economies, do a real thing?
+What are the tools, approaches, or methods you use to help people that make the token economies, do a real thing?

 A: It was known as a subject domain as symbolic execution.
 Forward and backward symbolic execution was found at the beginning of the century.

 Our team was one of the best in the world at creating backward symbolic modeling when I worked with the Motorola company.
 We worked with Motorola for 9 years.
-And all these methods which we use now in the token economy – algebraic method – are applicable for software, hardware, and for the token economy.
+And all these methods which we use now in the token economy – algebraic method – are applicable to software, hardware, and the token economy.

-So we’ve created an algebraic server that consists of a number of formal methods like symbolic execution, symbolic algebraic modeling – backward and forward.
+So we’ve created an algebraic server that consists of a number of formal methods like symbolic execution, and symbolic algebraic modeling – backward and forward.

 So how to understand?
-We know we have a big collection of cases, attacks for smart contracts or for different platforms.
+We know we have a big collection of cases, and attacks for smart contracts or for different platforms.
 We provide the formalization of these attacks.
 We create some algebraic signature of attacks, we use it and we have an algebraic server, an algorithm so-called algebraic matching.